imqueue/imqueue.com/tutorial/user-service.md

 <h2>Chapter 2.
 User Service.
 Creating First Service</h2>

-So we are ready to create our first service.
+So, we are ready to create our first service.
 It is recommended to create project directory which will hold all your development repositories.

 Let's start as: